-9. In recent years, CIS industry associations in a number of countries have recognized the important role of CIS and CIS operators as institutional investors and have prepared guidelines for their members.
+10. CIS industry associations in a number of countries have recognized the important role of CIS and CIS operators as institutional investors and have prepared guidelines for their members.
 Appendix A to this paper describes the guidelines prepared by the trade associations in Australia, Sweden, the United Kingdom, Italy, Switzerland and France.